© 2024 St. Louis Public Radio

 St. Louis Public Radio

-Carved chairs by the Chokwe people are displayed in the Narrative Wisdom and African Arts exhibit at the St. Louis Art Museum.
+Carved chairs by the Chokwe people, including one of the first pieces of African art acquired the museum, are displayed in the "Narrative Wisdom and African Arts" exhibition at the St. Louis Art Museum.

-More recent pieces include a flag mass-produced in Ghana to celebrate President Barack Obama’s election and Mozambican Gonçalo Mabunda’s “The Throne of Beyond,” an imposing chair made from munitions gathered off the ground after the end of Mozambique’s long civil war.
+More recent pieces include a flag mass-produced in Ghana to celebrate President Barack Obama’s election and Mozambican artist Gonçalo Mabunda’s “The Throne of Beyond,” an imposing chair made from munitions gathered off the ground after the end of Mozambique’s long civil war.
 Rather than conveying an anti-war warning, it speaks to the people’s hard-won self-determination after defeating a ruling party that had been backed by the Soviet Union.

 In another contemporary piece, South African artist Sue Williamson presents video portraits of Africans who fled their homes and migrated to other countries.
 An accompanying soundtrack, available to hear with headphones, includes the subjects talking about their experiences.